 1. THE POTATO – First you want to peel and shred your potato.
 And we’re not using just any ole’ potato either, we’re using a Russet.
-Russet potatoes provide the high starch that’s needed in order for these hash browns to get crsipy.
-Other potatoes have too high a water content.
-You want to peel the potato and shred it using the biggest holes on the shredder.
+Russet potatoes provide the high starch that’s needed in order for these hash browns to get crispy.
+Other potatoes have too high of a water content.

 Now here’s the important part … ready?
 S Q U E E Z E out any moisture using paper towels.
 Squeeze and squeeze until the potatoes are DRY.
 Potatoes are FULL of moisture so this may take a few squeezes.

-Add some oil to a small sauté pan, enough to cover the bottom, 1-2 Tablespoons.
-Swirl it around so it’s evenly coated and then sprinkle your potatoes around.
-Season them with a little salt and pepper.
-Like this ….
+- Add some oil to a small sauté pan, enough to cover the bottom, 1-2 Tablespoons.
+Swirl it around so it’s evenly coated.
+Add the shredded potatoes.
+Season them liberally with salt and pepper.

-Let it cook over med/high heat for a few minutes until you start to see the edges brown.
+- Allow the hash browns to cook over med/high heat for a few minutes until you start to see the edges start to get crispy and brown.

-Now if your pan was preheated and there was enough oil, you should be able to go right underneath them and lift them out of the pan.
-Like this …
+- If the pan was preheated and there was enough oil, the hash browns should not be sticking.
+Use a spatula and lift them up …

 - 1 russet potato, peeled and shredded